Annual Report 2019 of Rega

 On 23 December 2017, the Federal Office of Civil Aviation (FOCA) granted Rega a special authorisation to use key intersections of the LFN around the clock.
-Rega had already been able to use various sections of the network, but only in the daytime on weekdays - a significant restriction in view of the unpredictable nature of Rega's missions.
+Rega had already been able to use various sections of the network, but only in the daytime on weekdays – a considerable restriction in view of the unpredictable nature of Rega's missions.
 Further expansion measures are planned to allow the entire LFN to be used at night, as well as to link other hospitals and regions, such as the Engadin, with the network of instrument flight routes.
 In addition, Rega would like to have unrestricted use of the military approach flight procedures outside normal operating hours.

 The objective of Rega's "Icebird" project was to examine the purchase of an all-weather helicopter with a de-icing system.
 It is currently possible to de-ice above all large helicopters, but they are too big and too heavy to land on hospital helipads and at accident sites.
 Therefore, in collaboration with various helicopter manufacturers, Rega sought ways of being able to also equip helicopters from a lower weight class with de-icing systems.
 With success: in 2015, Rega signed a contract with Italian manufacturer AgustaWestland to purchase three new AW169-FIPS all-weather helicopters.
 The AW169-FIPS is a medium-weight, twin-engine helicopter featuring a full ice protection system (FIPS).
 This means that in future Rega will be able to fly missions in icing conditions, too.
 In addition, the AW169-FIPS is equipped with state-of-the-art avionics and can perform high-precision instrument flights.
 The first series of test flights in February 2020 had to be interrupted due to the corona pandemic.
 Delivery is now scheduled for 2023.